QuoteWerks Knowledgebase Topic (Article ID 6546)

 1) On the server where SQL is installed, go into Control Panel -> Administrative Tools -> Services and make sure the SQL Browser service is started.

 2) On the server, go into Start -> Programs (or All Programs) -> Microsoft SQL Server -> Configuration Tools -> SQL Server Configuration Manager.
-Once that's up, expand the option for Network Configuration, select the option for Protocols and ensure that TCP/IP is enabled, as well as Named Pipes.
+Once that's up, expand the option for Network Configuration, select the option for Protocols and ensure that TCP/IP as well as Named Pipes are enabled.

 1) On the server where SQL is installed, review the firewall settings and ensure that the proper ports are open for both incoming and outgoing connections.